How to Still Get Paid While on FMLA: All You Need to Know

 What Other Tasks Can DoNotPay Do for Me?

-DoNotPay is the world's first robot lawyer, and we can do so much more for you than just requesting paid parental leave.
+DoNotPay is the world's first AI Consumer Champion, and we can do so much more for you than just requesting paid parental leave.
 By using the power of artificial intelligence, we can help you with:

 - Creating sick leave requests